A Journey Through Europe’s Chocolate Wonders

 In southeastern Sicily, the baroque town of Modica maintains a chocolate-making tradition linked directly to the Aztecs via Spanish colonial influence.
 Modica chocolate is processed at low temperatures, resulting in a granular texture and intense flavor unlike anything else in Europe.

-Unique Experience: Modica's chocolate workshops often offer hands-on experiences where visitors can learn this ancient chocolate-making technique.
-The distinctive, slightly gritty texture and minimal ingredients create chocolate that tastes closer to what the Aztecs might have enjoyed than the smooth European style.
+Unique Experience: Modica's chocolate workshops offer hands-on experiences where you can learn this ancient chocolate-making technique.
+The distinctive texture and minimal ingredients create chocolate that tastes more like what the Aztecs might have enjoyed than the smooth European style.

-Interesting Fact: Cioccolato di Modica is the first and currently only chocolate product with Protected Geographical Indication (PGI) status in the European Union.
-Modica Chocolate received its PGI designation in 2018, making it a unique case in the chocolate world.
-It's characterized by an ancient original recipe introduced to Sicily during Spanish rule and uses manual grinding (rather than conching) which gives the chocolate it's peculiar grainy texture and aromatic flavor.
+Interesting Fact: Cioccolato di Modica is the first chocolate product with Protected Geographical Indication (PGI) status in the EU.
+This unique chocolate received its PGI designation in 2018 and is characterized by an ancient recipe introduced during Spanish rule.
+It uses manual grinding (rather than conching) to achieve its grainy texture and aromatic flavor.

 Eastern Europe's Chocolate Renaissance